 Amenities: Higher stamp Duty for more amenities in the Residential or Commercial premises.Higher Stamp Duty

-Documentation Required for Payment of Stamp Duty and Registration Charges
+Documentation Required for Payment Registration Fees and Stamp Duty Charges

 - Sale deed in the name of the seller